TolgaYazan/BilgiUniversitesiYayinlariMobileApplication/README.md

 Recommendation Engine:
 It offers suggestions according to the votes made by the users.
-Made in Python.Item based collaborative filtering used . see the google colab link : https://colab.research.google.com/drive/1E7HwRxPgf-ZuVSGWW0vyI-q0V4Yua7W5?usp=sharing
+Made in Python.Item based collaborative filtering used . see the google colab link: https://colab.research.google.com/drive/1E7HwRxPgf-ZuVSGWW0vyI-q0V4Yua7W5?usp=sharing